scotws/tasm65816/README.txt

 A Typist's 65816 Assembler in Forth
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: 31.
 May 2015
-This version: 31.
-May 2015 (BETA 0.1)
+This version: 12.
+Jun 2015 (ALPHA 0.1)

 This is an assembler for the 65815 8/16-bit hybrid MPU written in gforth.
+It is ALPHA software, which means that lots of stuff is missing and other stuff won't work.

 WHAT YOU SHOULD DO